eventum/eventum/docs/wiki/Upgrading.md

 See 2.2 upgrade instructions how to convert database to UTF-8.

-## IMPORTANT
+## Upgrade overview

 When upgrading to a new version of Eventum, please follow these instructions:

 1. Check the [requirements](Prerequisites.md) for the version
-1. Backup your copy of Eventum - files and data.
+1. Backup your copy of Eventum - files and data
+1. Rename the current Eventum directory out of the way (`eventum.old`)
-2. Extract your new Eventum copy over your existing folder structure
+1. Extract new Eventum version to existing installation direcory (`eventum`)
+1. Restore config and workflow files from the previous version
-3. Run the upgrade scripts described in below
+1. Run the upgrade script

-## Upgrading to latest version

-**PLEASE NOTE: If you are upgrading from a version older than 3.5.0 please read the version specific notes at the bottom of this page.**
+This way of installing will get rid of files that got removed from newer Eventum version.

+NOTE: If you change the installation direcory, you need to change config files to the new direcory value.

+## Step by step instructions

--   Rename your current Eventum dir to `eventum.old`
+-   Rename your current Eventum directory to `eventum.old`
 -   Extract Eventum release tarball and rename it to `eventum` directory.
--   Copy all config files from old version to new version: `eventum.old/config` to `eventum/config`
+-   Copy all config files from the old version to the new version: `eventum.old/config` to `eventum/config`
+-   Restore `var` directory: `eventum.old/var` to `eventum/var`
--   If your workflow API, customer API or custom field files to were in `lib/eventum` copy them to `config/`:
+-   If your workflow API, customer API, or custom field files were in `lib/eventum` copy them to `config/`:
     - `eventum.old/lib/eventum/workflow/` -> `eventum/config/workflow/`
     - `eventum.old/lib/eventum/customer/` -> `eventum/config/customer/`
     - `eventum.old/lib/eventum/custom_field/` -> `eventum/config/custom_field/`
--   Ensure your database database partition has enough disk space and run upgrade script: `php bin/upgrade.php` (`upgrade/update-database.php` in older versions)
+-   Ensure your database partition has enough disk space and run upgrade script: `php bin/upgrade.php` (`upgrade/update-database.php` in older versions)
 -   Modify your workflow/customer classes not to require any Eventum core classes, they are autoloaded now.
 So you can just remove such lines:

 ```php